How do you repair a flat roof?

 You’ll also need a utility knife, a trowel, a hammer, along with a squeegee or broom to apply aluminum coating.
 Some tips for flat roof repair do it yourself follow:

 - Fill the hole with roofing cement by lifting up the two sides of the crack with a utility knife and slipping cement under the damaged area with a trowel.

 - Cover the area surrounding the hole with cement.
 Press the fiber-mesh patch into the cement and then spread on another layer of cement and feather the edges with a trowel.

 - Cut out a patch of roofing material with the utility knife and place the patch over the cement and then apply aluminum coating.

 Without the right tools and materials, you could end up damaging your roof more than it already is.
-To make sure all flat roofing repair and installation in Sugar Land, TX is made effectively, make sure to get help from the professionals at Sugar Land Premier Roofing.
+To make sure all flat roofing repair and installation in Sugar Land, Texas is made effectively, make sure to get help from the professionals at Sugar Land Premier Roofing.
 Get an estimate by calling 832-581-9234.

 Can you patch a flat roof?

 For a minor flat roof repair, a patch will be sufficient in most instances.
 Patches are particularly useful for temporary emergency fixes, especially when a leak has been discovered.
 In fact, if a leak has been discovered early enough, a patch might be a fairly permanent solution.
 Major leaks, though, may require more permanent repairs or even replacement, especially if the roof is older.